pmalekzadeh/A-robust-quantile-huber-loss/README.md

-# Gamma and Vega Hedging Using Deep Distributional Reinforcement Learning
+# A Robust Quantile Huber Loss with Interpretable Parameter Adjustment in Distributional Reinforcement Learning

 ## About

-This is the companion code for the paper *Gamma and Vega Hedging Using Deep Distributional Reinforcement Learning
-* by Jay Cao, Jacky Chen, Soroush Farghadani, John Hull, Zissis Poulos, Zeyu Wang and Jun Yuan.
-The paper is available [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4106814) at SSRN.
+The code for the Generalized Quantile Huber Loss function (referred to as GL), along with its second-order Taylor approximation (termed GL-A), as detailed in the research paper titled "A Robust Quantile Huber Loss with Interpretable Parameter Adjustment in Distributional Reinforcement Learning," accepted for presentation at ICASSP 2024 ().
+The loss function is specifically crafted for distributional reinforcement learning algorithms and provides a mechanism for tuning threshold parameters in an interpretable manner, thereby improving the robustness of the model.

 ## Code Structure
 ```